matAlmeida/cpf-generator/README.md

 from cpf_generator import CPF

 cpf = CPF.generate() # Will generate a random CPF # EX: 46064927240
-formatedCpf = CPF.formater(cpf) # Will format the CPF to be printed in some place # EX: 460.649.272-40 CPF.validate(cpf) # Will return True if the CPF is valid or False if not # EX: True CPF.validate(formatedCPF) # Works with formated CPF # EX: True
+formatedCpf = CPF.format(cpf) # Will format the CPF to be printed in some place # EX: 460.649.272-40 CPF.unformat(formatedCPF) # Works with formated CPF # EX: 46064927240
+CPF.validate(cpf) # Will return True if the CPF is valid or False if not # EX: True CPF.validate(formatedCPF) # Works with formated CPF # EX: True
 ```